0cyn/arch-mips/README.md

 This is the MIPS architecture plugin that ships with Binary Ninja.

-## Issues

-Issues for this repository have been disabled.
-Please file an issue for this repository at https://github.com/Vector35/binaryninja-api/issues.
-All previously existing issues for this repository have been transferred there as well.

 ## Building

 Building the architecture plugin requires `cmake` 3.9 or above.
 You will also need the [Binary Ninja API source](https://github.com/Vector35/binaryninja-api).

-First, set the `BN_API_PATH` environment variable to the path containing the Binary Ninja API source tree.

 Run `cmake`.
 This can be done either from a separate build directory or from the source directory.
-If your app is installed in a non-default location, set BN_INSTALL_DIR in your cmake invocation, like `cmake -DBN_INSTALL_DIR=/Applications/Binary\ Ninja\ DEV.app/'.
 Once that is complete, run `make` in the build directory to compile the plugin.

 The plugin can be found in the root of the build directory as `libarch_mips.so`, `libarch_mips.dylib` or `arch_mips.dll` depending on your platform.